 - Once you have entered your decisions, select “Submit Decision.”

 - If you are receiving outside aid not listed on your award letter, you must complete the Additional Resources Form.
 Examples include outside scholarships, discounts or benefits.

-For federal financial aid to pay for courses in the major, minor or other degree requirements, the course must be part of the program of study in the Degree Works system in AP OneStop.
-The U.S. Department of Education is requiring students enroll in courses that fulfill degree requirements.
-It is important for students to talk to their academic adviser to ensure they are enrolling in courses required for their degree.
+For federal or state financial aid to pay for courses in your major, minor or other degree requirements, the course must be part of the program of study in the Degree Works system in AP OneStop.
+The U.S. Department of Education is requiring students to enroll in courses that fulfill degree requirements.
+It is important for students to talk to their academic advisor to ensure they are enrolling in courses required for their degree.
 For more information, visit www.apsu.edu/cpos.

-It is each student’s responsibility to complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov after Oct.
-1. Other required forms may be obtained online at www.apsu.edu/financialaid.
+It is each student’s responsibility to complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov prior to the upcoming academic year.
+Other required forms may be obtained online at www.apsu.edu/financialaid.
 The student must reapply each academic year for financial aid.